Spark Pay Review

 Check out the full review below, and please comment with your thoughts and experiences!

 Like most mobile processors, Spark Pay doesn’t have a huge list of products and services.
 But it does offer the following:

-Mobile credit and debit processing: Spark Pay appears to aggregate merchants instead of issuing individual accounts.
+Mobile credit processing: Spark Pay appears to aggregate merchants instead of issuing individual accounts.
 This is how most mobile processing works.
 It’s not completely clear who does the processing, but I’m sure it’s closely connected to Capital One.

-Mobile app: The Spark Pay mobile app features include:
+POS app: The Spark Pay mobile app features include:

 - Online reporting/analytics

 - Item management/inventory reporting with StitchLabs integration (sold separately)